Move aside SQLs, PQLs are here to save the day.

 Typically, you identify a qualified lead by tracking their in-product actions.

 These actions can be anything from signing up for a freemium plan or free trial, completing certain tasks, or frequent product usage (more on that later).

-But you may be wondering, what’s the benefit of tracking PQLs?
+But you may be wondering, is it worth all the effort?

 With a PQL strategy, you can:

-- Gain insight into who a potential customer is via product usage.
+- Gain insight into who an ideal customer is via product usage.

 - Pinpoint the right moments to reach out to them, e.g. if they’ve frequently used a key feature or hit a usage limit.